 Every summer the City of Chicago hosts a Summer Film Series and Summer Music Series at the pavilion, which is also the main stage for historic free music festivals, most notably the Chicago Blues Festival, Chicago Jazz Festival and the Grant Park Music Festival, the nation’s only remaining free outdoor classical music series.
 Throughout the summer months, music emanates from Pritzker Pavilion as an exhaustive list of festivals and concerts take hold of the lakefront.

-Even on quiet days at Jay Pritzker Pavilion, it’s the perfect place to stretch out on a blanket, unpack a picnic and watch the sun go down.
+Even on quiet days at Jay Pritzker Pavilion, it’s the perfect place to stretch out on a blanket, unpack a picnic, and watch the sun go down.

 While the Jay Pritzker Pavilion hosts outdoor concerts, movies and shows, Harris Theater provides a jaw-dropping indoor venue for the performing arts.
-Seating approximately 1500 theater, music and dance lovers, Harris regularly features acclaimed local companies such as the Joffrey Ballet, Hubbard Street Dance Chicago, and Chicago Opera Theater.
-It's also responsible for hosting notable national and international performers, including the New York City Ballet, which chose Harris Theater for its first visit to Chicago in more than 25 years.
+Seating approximately 1500 theater, music, and dance lovers, Harris regularly features acclaimed local companies such as the Joffrey Ballet, Hubbard Street Dance Chicago, and Chicago Opera Theater.
+It’s also responsible for hosting notable national and international performers, including the New York City Ballet, which chose Harris Theater for its first visit to Chicago in more than 25 years.

 Designed by Hammond Beeby Rupert Ainge Architects, the architecture of the Harris Theater is every bit as unique as Millennium Park itself.
 The above-ground entrance is comprised of towering glass walls, while the stage is located mostly underground.
 A gorgeous roof terrace commands views over the park, and is available for private events.
 Check out upcoming performances here.

 The Boeing Galleries consist of a North Gallery and a South Gallery in which site-responsive, outdoor exhibitions take place throughout the year.